 - Build mechanisms that allow users to skip page headers, navigation bars, and other design blocks without using a mouse.

-Accessibility for Users with Low Cognitive Ability
+Accessibility for Users with Cognitive Disabilities

 - Individuals with developmental, learning, perceptual or intellectual disabilities